Frequently Asked Questions

 Both HPBA and HPBAC act as a resource for media and the public.
 We receive more and more enquiries from the media on issues relating to hearth, patio and barbecue products.
-Press releases are issued regularly on topical issues such as “Take the Burn out of Heating Costs This Winter”, “Consumer Survey Indicates Fireplaces and Stoves Play Key Role in Selling Homes” and “Consumers Prefer to Stay Home to Cook Out”.
+Press releases are issued regularly on topical issues such as “Are you Prepared for a Power Outage”, “Consumer Survey Indicates Fireplaces and Stoves Play Key Role in Selling Homes” and “Consumers Prefer to Stay Home to Cook Out”.

-In addition, there are 15 Barbecue and Outdoor Room, and 16 Hearth product fact sheets available on the HPBA website for members to use in their stores.
+There are many Barbecue, Outdoor Room and Hearth product fact sheets available on the HPBA website for members to use in their stores.
 These fact sheets contain great information on your products and how to use them.

-We have also worked with government to develop programs such as EnerChoice which identifies the 25% most efficient gas hearth appliances available in BC and the Burn it Smart program across Canada which is now being adopted by the US EPA.
+We have also worked with government to develop programs such as EnerChoice which identifies the 25% most efficient gas hearth appliances and the Burn it Smart program across Canada which was adopted by the US EPA into their Burn Wise program.
 HPBAC also consults on publications such as The Guide to Residential Wood Heating — a popular guide published by Natural Resources Canada, along with various other publications relating to hearth products.